 Many thanks to Heritage Expeditions for taking me to the Subantarctic Islands – like always, I’m keeping it real – all opinions are my own – like you could expect less from me!

-The post Macquarie Island is a wildlife paradise appeared first on Young Adventuress.
+The post Campbell Island is my happy place appeared first on Young Adventuress.